AndisPerime/safeguarding-practices/README.md

 [Back to Contents](#contents)

 ## AI Usage
-I used AI to assist in retagging of common code text and for the generation of the images for hero and footer image.
+I used AI to assist in retagging of common code text, styling and for the generation of the images for hero and footer image.

 [Back to Contents](#contents)